interledger/interledger.org-backend/README.md

 CLOUDFRONT_REGION
 AWS_ACCESS_KEY
 AWS_SECRET_KEY
+HASH_SALT
+IMAGE_CDN

 ### Import/Export config and content? ###

+After making any changes to the Drupal config the changes should be exported so that they can be applied to deployed sites.

 To export your config and content run the following drush commands